Garik0w/rdx_crypto_horses/rdx_cryptos_horses/README.md

 # cryptos_horses
-Native Feed/Brush/Lead prompts for any horses with redemrp_inventory integration
+Adds Feed and brush items for any horses you last mounted for RedM_Extended

 # Installation
 1. Clone this repository.
 2. Extract the zip.
 3. Put cryptos_horses to your resource folder.
+4. import the items SQL file into your database
-4. Add "start cryptos_horses" in your "server.cfg".
+5. Add "start cryptos_horses" in your "server.cfg".
-5. Set your inventory version in config
-6. Add items to redemrp_inventory config
-7. Profit
+6. start your server, enjoy.

 # Required resource
-- redem_roleplay
+- redm_extended
-- redemrp_inventory
+- pNotify

 # Made by
 - CryptoGenics
+- Convert to RDX by Valiantcraven27